 Quite possibly… It’s often said Alec Issigonis learnt a great deal about cost-engineering during the Sixties and, by the end of that decade, proposed the BMC 9X as a Mini replacement.
 It was a much simpler package, dispensing with subframes and reverting to simple coil springs.

 However, if the Mini had been much more austere from the start, would it have sold so well and won so many hearts?
 Perhaps the Mini’s secret was also its failing: it was a quality product, over-engineered and uncompromisingly engineered, of a type Ford (and others) would never have let leave their factories.
 Buyers of small, cheap cars (especially in the 1960s) still half-expected to find themselves in a vehicle that was ‘tinny’ or a ‘death-trap’.
 But the Mini was neither of those.
 It was a robust little brick.

 It gave buyers more than they bargained for with interior space of a larger car and handling of a sports model – tremendous value in a unique package, which would keep attracting customers for four decades.
 In its later years, marketed as a more premium ‘retro’ model in smaller volumes, it was claimed to be profitable and could keep on adding sparkle to the Rover range.

 It takes a special kind of car to achieve all that, and the Mini was special, not least because it wasn’t really engineered down to a price.
-In the modern era, when it’s become common practice for ‘entry-level’ cars to make little profit, we should think twice before judging the Mini too harshly.
+In the modern era, when it’s become common practice for small and ‘entry-level’ cars to make little profit, we should think twice before judging the Mini too harshly.